treeverse/lakeFS/docs/quickstart/learning-more-lakefs.md

 ---
 layout: default
-title: 🧑🏻‍🎓 Learning more about lakeFS
+title: 🧑🏻‍🎓 Learn more about lakeFS
 description: TODO
 parent: ⭐ Quickstart ⭐
 nav_order: 99
 has_children: false
 ---

-# Learning more about lakeFS
+# Learn more about lakeFS

 The [lakeFS quickstart](/quickstart) is just the beginning of your lakeFS journey 🛣️